brylie/yoga-sutras-of-patanjali-llm-rag/README.md

 3. Select the "Codespaces" tab
 4. Click on "Create codespace on main"

 This will create a new Codespace with all necessary dependencies installed.
-You can start developing right away!
+Langflow will start automatically, and you can access it at http://localhost:7860.

+Note:
-Note: The first time you create a Codespace, it may take a few minutes to set up.
+- The first time you create a Codespace, it may take a few minutes to set up.
+- Langflow will be running in the terminal.
+To stop it, use Ctrl+C in that terminal.
+- To start Langflow again, run 'langflow run' in the terminal.

 ## Setup